-The council offers a range of help for parents, including one-to-one advice sessions, workshops and seminars, which you can book directly by contacting your local children's centre.
+The council offers a range of help for parents, including one-to-one advice sessions, workshops and seminars, which you can book directly by contacting your local family hub.

 Further details on available workshops can be found below.

 Or there's a programme of evidence-based parenting courses - including Triple P and Incredible Years - to help parents manage their children's behaviour.